NtonBala/patterns-js/module/index.md

 ### Fixed Dependencies

-Another advantage of module pattern is that we can fix it's dependencies.
+Another advantage of module pattern is that we can strictly indicate it's dependencies.
 In order to do it we just need to pass dependency as parameter:

 ```js
 var xxxModule = (function (jQ) {